jemus42/lukasburk.de/content/authors/lukas/_index.md

 ---

 I'm not sure whether I am a statistician, biometrician, or data scientist.
 For what it's worth, I enjoy working in R and the application of statistical methods, data management, visualization, and related topics.
+I'm sure I'll think of a better summary at some point.